 Understanding how and why digital displays work places your business in good stead to try new marketing techniques, giving you an advantage over your competition.

-Classic menus, whether in handheld or board format, tend to be static.
+Classic menus, such as handheld menus and even backlit electronic menu boards, tend to be static.
 These can be challenging to update without replacing completely, and that can require significant time investment.

 Printing new menus, as you may well know, isn’t the cheapest or most environmentally friendly option, either.
 The bottom line is that menus are expensive to replace, which makes seasonal items and specials more of a hassle, and in turn, you end up with a menu that is less innovative and relevant.